Conference 2022

 The conference title “Human-centered Sustainability and Innovation for an AI-assisted Future” opened the floor for presentations and discussions from a broad range of perspectives and aspects.
 Once again it was found that Europe and Japan share a lot in common but will also have to face different challenges in the future – on a local as well as on a global level.

-Therefore, megatrends for 2030 will be the guiding principles for the coming conference and some of their keywords are: “demographics”, “rise of the individual”, “enabling technology”, “economic interconnectedness”, “economic power shift”, “climate change”, “urbanization” etc. These trends will have a significant impact not only on governments, but also on economy, education, research, as well as on societies and citizens all over the world!
+Therefore, megatrends for 2030 will be the guiding principles for the upcoming conference and some of their keywords are: “demographics,” “rise of the individual,” “enabling technology,” “economic interconnectedness,” “economic power shift,” “climate change,” “urbanization,” etc. These trends will have a significant impact not only on governments but also on the economy, education, research, as well as on societies and citizens all over the world!

-Megatrends are very significant, especially in times of changes.
+Megatrends are very significant, especially in times of change.
 They affect all levels of society and thus influence companies, institutions, and individuals.
-They are not only a core element of research but also the basis for decisions in business, politics and on a personal level.
+They are not only a core element of research but also the basis for decisions in business, politics, and on a personal level.

-More specifically, the focus of this conference will be contributions and practical experiences such as:
+More specifically, the focus of this conference were contributions and practical experiences such as:

 • New work patterns and company structures, inter-company networks, localization of production, limited moveability, new patterns for local and global supply chains, higher adaptability to dynamic challenges